Rotations and Poses#

 R_recovered = mink.SO3.exp(omega)

-These are useful for expressing small rotation errors and for interpolation.
+These are useful for expressing rotation errors as tangent vectors and for interpolation.

 An SE3 stores rotation + translation.
 Use: